gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 +++

-[The GopherCon 2017 Call for Proposals](https://www.papercall.io/gophercon2017) has reached the halfway mark so I wanted to give potential speakers specific advice to consider when writing their proposals.
+[The GopherCon 2017 Call for Proposals](https://www.papercall.io/gophercon2017) has reached the halfway mark so I wanted to give potential speakers some specific advice to consider when writing their proposals.

 # Consider your audience